achalagrawal/count/README.md

 # Count

-Count the number of pages that you have read in a book
+Count the number of times you have completed reading pages in a book

 ## Usage